The New York Diakonia Program

 Contact a location manger or one of our Steering Committee members:

 Committee Chair: Deacon Ingrid Compton

 Learn more on the National Diakonia website

-For information on availability of online classes please visit national website
+For information on the availability of online classes please visit the national website

 Steering Committee Chair: